samsuh/2025-learnings/README.md

 - i was hitting another error about a 502 gateway, but it was my own mistake. the same as the above error missing a '.' before '/client:/app' i did the same mistake for './server:/app' too.

 the app is now in a pretty good state. can clean up for production, then deploy to aws

+6/4 - spent some time messing with github action secrets config. i was doing it wrong. i need to put it uner 'repository secrets' not 'environment secrets'. i got it to work. next step is to get this deployed onto AWS EB. for multi-container deployments on aws, we need a specific file `Dockerrun.aws.json` to tell aws how to handle the multiple containers and which ones to run.